Œdipe (opera): Synopsis

+Act I

 In the royal palace of Thebes, the people celebrate the birth of the son of King Laius and Queen Jocasta.
 Just as Laius and Jocasta, at the High Priest's request, are to name the child, the old and blind prophet Tiresias interrupts the festivities.
 He reproaches Laius for having disobeyed Apollo's injunction to bear no descendants, and tells of the gods' punishment for this transgression: one day, the child will murder his father and marry his mother.
 The appalled Laius summons a shepherd and commands him to abandon the infant in the mountains so that it will die.